Andaman Sea: Mineral resources

 The sea's mineral resources include tin deposits off the coasts of Malaysia and Thailand.
 Major ports are Port Blair in India; Dawei, Mawlamyine and Yangon in Myanmar; Ranong port in Thailand; George Town and Penang in Malaysia; and Belawan in Indonesia.

 Tourism

 The Andaman Sea, particularly the western coast of the Malay Peninsula, and the Andaman and Nicobar Islands of India and Myanmar are rich in coral reefs and offshore islands with spectacular topography.
 Despite having been damaged by the 2004 Sumatra earthquake and tsunami, they remain popular tourist destinations.
 The nearby coast also has numerous marine national parks – 16 only in Thailand, and four of them are candidates for inclusion into UNESCO World Heritage Sites.

+Immigration

+In recent years, the Andaman Sea has become a dangerous migration route, especially for Rohingya refugees fleeing violence, persecution, and poor living conditions in Myanmar and refugee camps in Bangladesh.
+Between 2022 and 2024, about 33,000 Rohingya fled by sea, with women and children making up a growing proportion of migrants.
+However, the journey is extremely risky: in 2024 alone, hundreds died or went missing, with estimates suggesting that nearly one in every 13 people on these routes did not survive.
+The situation has continued into 2025 and 2026, with more than 800 deaths reported in a single year across the region.
+Tragic incidents still occur, such as a boat capsizing in the Andaman Sea in April 2026 that left around 250 migrants missing.